The ROAS trap

 Goal: educate and nurture people who are aware but not ready.
 Retargeting, content promotion, comparison content.

-• Secondary metric: Return visitor rate, content consumption depth, email opt-in rate
+- Secondary: Return visitor rate, content consumption depth, email signup rate

 3. Conversion layer